DavidBlunier/davidblunier.github.io/_pages/about.md

 Other topics I'm interested in include demonstratives, implicatures and the role of alternatives and competition in natural language, co‑ and pro-speech gestures, and speech reports.

-My other interests are, among many, calisthenics, opera, poetry and cinema, not necessarily in that order.
+My non-academical interests are, among many, calisthenics, opera, poetry and cinema, not necessarily in that order.